 Better Than Bleach

-Looking to spruce-up your whitewall tires on your classic car or vintage Schwinn?
-Don’t use bleach – it can cause rubber to dry out and crack.
+Looking to spruce up your whitewall tires on your classic car or vintage Schwinn?
+Don’t use bleach – it can cause the rubber to dry out and crack.
 Apply MORE Spray + Foam directly to the whitewall area, or squirt some liquid BKF Soft Cleanser onto a scrub pad and apply to the whitewall, or sprinkle BKF Cleanser onto a damp scrub pad and apply.
 Scrub whitewalls with the moistened scrub pad.
 Then rinse well and wipe dry (a toothbrush is the perfect application tool for bicycle tires).